Answers To Common Inquiries

 What are specifics about Tai Chi training?
 Do I have to wear armor and spar like the HEMA people?
 How is the Chen Tai Chi program here different from other Chen schools?
 Any closing thoughts?

 It is worth noting, a multitude of scholars in China believe General Qi Jiguang to be the Grand Founding Father of Chen Tai Chi Chuan.
 To be blunt, his philosophy generally states, the practical is not pretty and the pretty is not practical…unarmed fighting is unsuitable for war- it is a supplement only.
 So there goes the majority of mainstream Tai Chi instruction today, which main focus is modern push hands sport or mind-body development… According to Chinese scholars- most of the Chen Tai Chi Chuan Lao Jia postures are taken directly from Qi Jiguang military treatise.
 Modern Chen Tai Chi instruction is conflicting with the founders of the system- no matter how entertaining and beneficial modern Tai Chi is today, there is no evidence Qi Jiguang or Chen Wangting earned their reputation by today’s context of training… Granted the reason Tai Chi is popular nowadays, is because there is no armor and battlefield, but instead, gratuitous silk reeling sensitive, and scholarly push-hands, with supplemental Peking Opera swords with tassel training.
 Ming Dynasty military arts or Tai Chi before it was called Tai Chi, is similar to medieval knights such as King Arthur movies.
 The system shifted in strategy during the non-armor Qing era, however, currently, there are many inaccuracies.
 Again, we are research-driven to provide the context of the ancient era- this is a major difference in our program.
-The practitioner chooses which method of training, whether of solo framework developing historical dantian body methods or in a more Ming era fighting sense.
-Additional thoughts…we are nuanced on factual documentation of history and context.
+The practitioner chooses which method of training, whether of solo framework developing historical dantian body methods or in a more modern/medieval fighting sense.
+Additional thoughts… we are nuanced on factual documentation of history and context.
 Our organization consists of feudal scholars, so there are many interesting facts not commonly discussed in mainstream Tai Chi culture.
-Some examples: Ming Tai Chi strategy is still used by armed police in China, with shield and baton etc. Most civilians or meditation folks would find that tactical training impractical, so usually they appreciate the history but work on empty hand routine/ biomechanics, and train unarmored empty-hand applications- often desired.
-Modern Tai Chi schools favor the post-Peking Opera interpretation of internal kungfu history, and with its benefits, creates setbacks on reality.
-We understand modern Tai Chi culture is what people expect from ancient Tai Chi, though it is a challenge to represent two distinct truths, simultaneously… Chen Tai Chi has a strong foundation in Shaolin military/ weapons, which are inherent in the First and Second Routines.
-To note, much of Chen Tai Chi weapons routines as instructed are a new creation using weapons which did not exist in Ming era.
-Oddities- such as postures in Cannonfist that are lost in translation- many have forgotten originally they are Shaolin staff transitions.
-The schools now often rotate the hands in a different angle so that the staff is improperly aligned, and there are some pointless discussions as to which empty-hand application they were in origin, as those are direct from Ming Shaolin armed treatise.
-Often schools neglect to inform students, that during the Ming era, Shui Chiao is trained for non-armor and push hands is supplemented for armor and polearms control.
-For ancient armored military units, the hands will often be holding a shield or sword, and the purpose of close distance grappling is primarily for taking the opponent down to disrupt their Qi with the weapon in hand.
-One does not want to drop the sword while knocking over the opponent in the ancient world.
-In this context, push hands is beneficial, as it can control without grabbing etc. In modern times without armor and fighting unarmed, Shui Chiao also provides additional options.
+Some examples: Modern Tai Chi schools favor the post-Peking Opera/China government “fitness reform version” intended to boost the nation’s “soft power” overseas.
+ACT understands this is what people expect from real Tai Chi.
+Most are unaware the current Internal/ External division of kungfu is standardized by the Chinese government around 1928.
+However, feudal Chen Tai Chi has a distinct context, with a strong foundation in Shaolin military/ weapons- inherent in the First and Second Routines.
+To note, there is an interesting fascination with “Fajin”/power release with high-frequency vibrations, in modern Chen culture.
+Many today are unaware, the start and stop Fajin emphasis descends from weapons training in the ancient military.
+Feudal Chen Taijiquan’s empty-hand training is more agile and fluid- flowing the power similar to pro boxers today.
+Another observation, much of Chen Tai Chi armed routines in popular instruction are a new creation using weapons which did not exist in the Ming era.
+There are oddities- such as postures in Cannonfist lost in translation, which many have forgotten are Shaolin staff/spear transitions.
+The schools now often rotate the hands in a different angle so that the spear is improperly aligned, and there are some pointless discussions as to which empty-hand application they were in origin, as those are direct from Ming Shaolin armed treatise.
 Another distinction of our program vs mainstream- we are a Chinese Martial Studies organization.
 The researchers here are scholarly, peaceful, and passionate in the effort to restore artifact in ancient Chen Taijiquan.
 Feudal research can solve misunderstandings, and restore a more precise empty-hand framework, for those who do not like to train with polearms, or sword with a shield.